11 Jan 2023

 Directors and officers - directors will normally be authorised to attend a general meeting by the articles.
 Other officers of the company may also be authorised by the articles to attend meetings or otherwise may be permitted by the chairperson to attend the meeting.
-Normally the chairmen of the audit, remuneration and nomination committees to be available to answer questions at the Annual General Meeting.
+Normally the chairmen of the audit, remuneration and nomination committees are available to answer questions at the Annual General Meeting.

 Auditors - are entitled to attend any general meeting of the company and to be heard on any part of the business of the meeting which concerns them as auditors.

-Press and Research Analysts - attendance of anyone not entitled to be at the meeting as of right is at the discretion of the chairperson and members should be given priority if large numbers attending restrict space.
+Press and Research Analysts - attendance of anyone not entitled to be at the meeting as of right is at the discretion of the chairperson, and members should be given priority if large numbers attending restrict space.

 Certain documents must be made available at a meeting of the company.
 For listed companies, copies of all directors' service contracts must be made available for inspection by any person at the Annual General Meeting.
 Proposed amendments to a company's memorandum and articles of association must be circulated, or be available for inspection at the general meeting.
 Register of directors' interests must also be produced at the Annual General Meeting.

 Directors' remuneration report - Concerning shareholders' rights to question the chairperson of the nomination, remuneration and the audit committees at an AGM.
 The directors are obliged to put a resolution to the AGM approving the remuneration report which they must prepare.
-This gives shareholders an opportunity to raise questions on the report.
+This gives shareholders an opportunity to raise questions about the report.

-Annual reports and accounts: When the chairperson moves that the company's annual report and accounts be adopted the members may comment on and criticise the report and the chairperson's speech, and may ask for further information.
-The requirement that the report and accounts be laid before the meeting makes them part of the business of the meeting and therefore a proper subject for debate.
+Annual reports and accounts: When the chairperson moves that the company's annual report and accounts be adopted, the members may comment on and criticise the report and the chairperson's speech and may ask for further information.
+The requirement that the report and accounts be laid before the meeting makes them part of the business of the meeting and, therefore, a proper subject for debate.